Tropical cyclone: Observation

+In the 1940s, routine aircraft reconnaissance started in both the Atlantic and Western Pacific basin in the mid-1940s, which provided ground truth data.
+Early flights were only made once or twice a day.
+In 1960, Polar-orbiting weather satellites were first launched by the United States National Aeronautics and Space Administration, but were not declared operational until 1965.
+It took several years for some of the warning centers to take advantage of this new viewing platform and develop the expertise to associate satellite signatures with storm position and intensity.

 Intense tropical cyclones pose a particular observation challenge, as they are a dangerous oceanic phenomenon, and weather stations, being relatively sparse, are rarely available on the site of the storm itself.
 In general, surface observations are available only if the storm is passing over an island or a coastal area, or if there is a nearby ship.
 Real-time measurements are usually taken in the periphery of the cyclone, where conditions are less catastrophic and its true strength cannot be evaluated.
 For this reason, there are teams of meteorologists that move into the path of tropical cyclones to help evaluate their strength at the point of landfall.

 Tropical cyclones are tracked by weather satellites capturing visible and infrared images from space, usually at half-hour to quarter-hour intervals.
 As a storm approaches land, it can be observed by land-based Doppler weather radar.
 Radar plays a crucial role around landfall by showing a storm's location and intensity every several minutes.
 Other satellites provide information from the perturbations of GPS signals, providing thousands of snapshots per day and capturing atmospheric temperature, pressure, and moisture content.

 In situ measurements, in real-time, can be taken by sending specially equipped reconnaissance flights into the cyclone.
 In the Atlantic basin, these flights are regularly flown by United States government hurricane hunters.
 These aircraft fly directly into the cyclone and take direct and remote-sensing measurements.
-The aircraft also launch GPS dropsondes inside the cyclone.
+The aircraft launch GPS dropsondes inside the cyclone.
 These sondes measure temperature, humidity, pressure, and especially winds between flight level and the ocean's surface.
 A new era in hurricane observation began when a remotely piloted Aerosonde, a small drone aircraft, was flown through Tropical Storm Ophelia as it passed Virginia's eastern shore during the 2005 hurricane season.
 A similar mission was also completed successfully in the western Pacific Ocean.